brianadams2337/acme-shop-flo/.changeset/free-flowers-grow.md

 '@scayle/storefront-boilerplate-nuxt': patch
 ---

+**\[PDP\]** Product data is now loaded lazily by setting the `lazy` option of to `true`.
-Set `lazy` option to true for loading product data on PDP.
-This approach enables preselection of variants during SSR and ensures that an HTTP error status code is returned if there's an issue while fetching the data.
+This change allows for variant preselection during Server-Side Rendering (SSR) and ensures that an appropriate HTTP error status code is returned if product data fetching fails.